 According to the same article in the New York Times, there are a variety of other reasons why people may want to leave the hospital ranging from needing to go home and feed the cat or simply feeling better.
 It is important to note that the same article states that, “…those discharged against medical advice have higher mortality rates and higher rates of hospital readmissions…”.

-If you have been discharged from the hospital prematurely and you suffered a negative consequence or feel that you did not receive adequate care, please call my office today for a free consultation.
+If you have been discharged from the hospital prematurely and you suffered a negative consequence or feel that you did not receive adequate care, you may have been the victim or medical negligence.
+If so, please call my office today for a free consultation.